 Hey awesome readers!
-Today, we’re diving into a big question many of you might be wondering about: “How much math do I need to know for a job in technology?”
+Today, we’re diving into a big question many of you might be wondering about when considering your tech career path: “How much math do I need to know for a job in technology?”
 Whether it’s cybersecurity, cloud engineering, or software development, this is something lots of people want to know.
 So grab your calculator (just kidding!), and let’s get started.

 Math in Technology: What You Really Need